Eggplant salads and appetizers: Middle East, Caucasus, Africa

-In Armenia the dish is known as mutabal.
-The essential ingredients in Armenian mutabal are eggplant, tahini, garlic, lemon, and onion; and most Armenians also add cumin.
+In Armenia, the dish is known as mutabal.
+The essential ingredients in Armenian mutabal are eggplant, tahini, garlic, lemon, and onion; most Armenians also add cumin.

 Georgian badrijnis khizilala ("aubergine caviar") is made of fried and chopped eggplants.
 Further typical ingredients are onions, garlic, pomegranate, hot red pepper, vegetable oil and fresh green cilantro.

-In Israel, the traditional version called salat ḥatzilim is made with mashed grilled aubergines, tahina, olive oil, lemon, garlic and parsley.
+In Israel, the traditional version called salat ḥatzilim is made with mashed grilled aubergines, tahini, olive oil, lemon, garlic and parsley.
 A variation made with mayonnaise instead of tahini, called salat ḥatzilim b'mayonnaise, is also widely available.

 In Morocco, a fried eggplant dish made with tomatoes, garlic, olive oil, cumin, paprika and parsley is called zaalouk.

-Eggplant relish is middle eastern-north African dish.
+Eggplant relish is a Middle Eastern-north African dish.
 It is made of eggplant, salt, olive oil, lemon, and parsley.

-Several Egyptian versions of this food are made with cheese.
-It is commonly served hot.
-Eggplant relish is eaten on pita or bread.
+In Egypt, papa ghannug is made of grilled and then peeled eggplant with tahini, water, salt, pepper, lemon, and parsley.
+Papa ghannug is eaten with bread.

-In Iranian cuisine, eggplant is prepared into an appetizer known as kashk bademjan and Mirza Ghasemi.
+In Iranian cuisine, eggplant is prepared into an appetizer known as kashk bademjan and mirza ghasemi.
 It is made with whey sauce (kashk).

 Balkans and Eastern Europe

 In Greece and Cyprus, melitzanosalata (μελιτζανοσαλάτα; "eggplant salad") is made with olive oil and lemon juice.
 Other ingredients typically include garlic, onion, and parsley.
 Sometimes spices like cumin and red pepper flakes are added.
 Garnishes may include feta cheese or olives.

+In Turkish cuisine, İmam bayıldı is an eggplant stew, commonly prepared with olive oil, onions and tomatoes.
+The dish is known in Greece as Ιμάμ μπαϊλντί (Imam bayildi) or just imam.

 Malidzano, a traditional Macedonian spread, is made from puréed eggplants, sirenje cheese, walnuts and spices.
 It is usually served as appetizer along with bread.
 In other countries of Western Balkans (Serbia, Bosnia and Herzegovina, Croatia) it is prepared from green peppers and eggplant.

 Salată de vinete (Eggplant salad) or simply vinete is a Romanian, Moldovan and Hungarian mashed eggplant salad made of grilled, peeled and finely chopped eggplants, sunflower oil and chopped onions.
 The eggplants are grilled on an open flame until they are covered with black ash crust.
 The crust is cleaned off and the remaining cooked eggplant is mashed with a blunt, thick wooden cleaver (knife) on a wooden platter (popular belief has it that using a metal knife will turn the eggplant flesh black, before stainless steel blades, but also because cutting through the seeds is to be avoided).
 The eggplant mash is mixed in a bowl, stirring continuously, with sunflower oil, chopped onions and salt.
 The mix is beaten vigorously.
 Crushed garlic and ground pepper may be added too.
 Instead of oil, mayonnaise can be used, although not traditionally.
 A zest of lemon is added at the end and the platter is sometimes garnished with tomato slices.